ahaffg/awdioaber/README.md

 ### Code Used

-This project was created using methods taught in the Code Institutes walkthrough project for Boutique Ado.
+This project was created using methods taught in the Code Institutes walkthrough project for Boutique Ado and Thorin.

-The code to create the image zoom on the products page was taken from [Thdoan Magnify JS](https://thdoan.github.io/magnify/)

 ### Content